 Today, customers expect companies to tailor their products or services specifically for everyone.
 In the online world, e-commerce websites will adapt their recommendations according to what you’ve already bought.
-Even the shows you decide to watch on TV will determine what Netflix adds to your watch list.
+Even the shows you decide to watch on streaming platforms will determine what appears on your recommended watch list.

 Bricks and mortar retail businesses are beginning to offer the same experience, where shoppers can buy products customised especially for them.
 This level of personalisation doesn’t just give the customer what they want – it also creates a closer bond between the brand and the consumer.

 Brands are very aware that personalisation creates value for customers, but it’s not just huge high-street names that are generating revenue from product customisation.
 It’s easier than ever to start a business, since online stores remove overheads associated with the traditional retail model.
 Here are some more reasons why product personalisation is taking over.

 There has never been a better time to capitalise on personalisation.
 According to a survey by Deloitte, personalised products and services are expected to grow by 30% annually in Europe, making it a lucrative business opportunity for entrepreneurs.